 The ketogenic diet is contraindicated in patients with the following health conditions:

 - Fat metabolism disorders

 If an individual is unable to metabolize fatty acids to produce ketone bodies as an energy source, they must rely on carbohydrates as their primary fuel.
-If they were to follow the ketogenic diet, their body would be forced to consume protein stores to gain energy, eventually leading to ketoacidosis and possible fatal outcomes.
+If these individuals were to follow the ketogenic diet, their bodies would be forced to consume stored protein to gain energy, which will eventually lead to ketoacidosis and possibly fatal outcomes.

 The ketogenic diet is not usually recommended for adults with epilepsy.
 The National Institute for Health and Clinical Excellence in the United Kingdom advises against the use of this diet to manage epilepsy in adults.